-After explaining the chapter, let the students do the course book exercises given on Pages 27, 28 and 29 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 29 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 27 and 28 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on pages 28 and 29 of the main course book.
 Help the students to solve these questions.

-In Creative Assignment, activities like Fun in Lab given on Page 29 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity like Fun in Lab given on page 29 of the main course book will enhance the ability of the students and serve as a digital literacy, collaboration and teamwork activity.